 * U.S. crude production rose 1 percent last week - EIA

-* Morgan Stanley sees WTI crude below $50 to mid-2018 (Adds context and quotes, updates byline and prices, changes dateline from LONDON)
+* Morgan Stanley sees WTI crude below $50 to mid-2018 (Updates throughout, changes dateline, previous SINGAPORE)

-NEW YORK, July 7 (Reuters) - Oil prices fell more than 3 percent on Friday after data showed U.S. production rose last week just as OPEC exports hit a 2017 high, casting doubt over efforts by producers to curb global oversupply.
+LONDON, July 7 (Reuters) - Oil prices fell more than 2 percent on Friday after data showed U.S. production rose last week just as OPEC exports hit a 2017 high, casting doubt on efforts by producers to curb oversupply.

-Weekly U.S. government data showed on Thursday that U.S. oil production <C-OUT-T-EIA> rose 1 percent to 9.34 million barrels per day (bpd), correcting a drop in the previous week that was due to one-off maintenance work and hurricane shutdowns.
+Weekly U.S. government data showed on Thursday that U.S. oil production <C-OUT-T-EIA> rose one percent to 9.34 million barrels per day (bpd), correcting a drop in the previous week that was down to one-off maintenance and hurricane shutdowns.

 The market largely ignored news from the U.S. Energy Information Administration (EIA) that U.S. crude inventories fell by 6.3 million barrels in the week to June 30 to 502.9 million barrels, the lowest since January.